Why is the Government banning red diesel and what will this mean for businesses who rely on it?

 Under the law as it stands, the illegal use of red diesel is a criminal offence.
 Perpetrators can be prosecuted, and face heavy fines or even jail time if found guilty.

-Of course, there is guidance in place to help current red diesel users who will lose their entitlement from April 2022.
-They should run down existing stocks of red diesel before the 1st of April 2022 and move to either white diesel or a different fuel source, such as HVO fuel by that date.
+Guidance was provided to help current red diesel users who lost their entitlement from April 2022.
+They were advised to run down existing stocks of red diesel before the 1st of April 2022 and move to either white diesel or a different fuel source, such as HVO fuel by that date.

 If vehicles, tanks and machinery are found to contain red diesel or the red dye marker after this date the fuel could be seized by the authorities, along with any machinery that could contain the fuel.
 The user will have the opportunity to appeal if they believe they are still entitled to use the fuel.